Rapptz/discord.py/docs/api.rst

         *List[Union[:class:`Role`, :class:`Object`]]* – A list of roles being added or removed from a member.

-        If a role is not found then it is a :class:`Object` with the ID being filled in.
+        If a role is not found then it is a :class:`Object` with the ID and name being filled in.

     .. attribute:: nick